cdsap/Talaiot/README.md

 ## Contributing
-Talaiot is Open Source and accepts contributions of new Publishers, metrics and Dashboards that we can include as provisioned ones in the
+Talaiot is Open Source and accepts contributions of new Publishers, Metrics and Dashboards that we can include as provisioned ones in the
 Docker image.

 ## Thanks
 Pascal Hartig, [Build Time Tracker](https://github.com/passy/build-time-tracker-plugin) it was totally an inspiration to build this plugin.

-Anton Malinsky for all the help.